DrSlink/HypercubeME2/README.md

 0C:7A:20F:21V:26S:27S
 0C:7G:20F:26S:27L

-The script would create `destination_folder` if it not existed before.
-You may not specify this parameter, then the script will create the folder with name hypercubes_mut
+The script creates `destination_folder` if it doesn't exist.
+You may not specify this parameter, then the script will create the folder with name `hypercubes_mut`

 `HypercubeME_hash_table.py` and `HypercubeME_hash_table.cpp` works on full sequenses but not mutations.
 `python3 HypercubeME_hash_table.py -g genotypes_file.txt -d destination_folder`